MileHacker Logo

 Travel Document Safety

-Keep both physical and digital copies of your passport, visa, and important reservations.
-Store them separately from the originals to have a backup in case of loss or theft.
+Keep hard copies and electronic copies of your passport, visa, and important reservations.
+Store them in a different place than the originals to have a backup in case of loss or theft.